By ABAPG Staff

 Just a Lil Blog is a must-read for those readers who are looking for a humorous perspective on what is often a very serious subject.
 In fact, Just a Lil Blog can be downright hilarious.
 Written by Jim Walter, a single father of two daughters, one of whom is autistic, Just a Lil Blog documents Jim’s unique and challenging experiences with honesty, humor, and lots of love.

 Look Me in the Eye is a unique blog for a number of reasons.
 First, while most blogs deal with the autism experiences of young children and their parents, this blog is written by John Elder Robison, an author in his 60s who has Asperger’s Syndrome.
-And while most autism-themed blogs either recount challenging experiences or present educational material, Robison’s blog doubles as a literary serial of his life with Asperger’s and an educational blog with his thoughts on the evolution of the autism spectrum over the decades.
+Most autism-themed blogs either recount challenging experiences or present educational material.
+Robison’s blog doubles as a literary serial of his life with Asperger’s and an educational blog with his thoughts on the evolution of the autism spectrum over the decades.

 The Seattle Children’s Autism Center is one of the foremost of its kind in the country, so it shouldn’t come as a surprise that its official blog is one of the best of its kind.
 The blog features all kinds of helpful information for parents of children with autism, including encouraging stories, how-to’s, tips for keeping one’s patience and sanity, and even a blogcast.

-While there are dozens of excellent blogs written by parents of children with autism, there are far fewer blogs written by autistic parents of autistic children.
+There are dozens of excellent blogs written by parents of children with autism.
+There are far fewer blogs written by autistic parents of autistic children.
 But Stimeyland is one of those rare blogs.
 Stimey’s experiences as an autistic parent herself provide readers with a unique perspective on common challenges, major triumphs in life, and recently, her daughter’s coming out as transgender.